 Whether he refused her or whether the blight proved just too much, Biddy emigrated to North America.
 At least “His Lordship” did assist in this.
 It seems she first arrived in Canada, but soon made her home in Schuylkill County, Pennsylvania, U.S.A.
 She is located there in the 1850 census.
 By the 1860 census, she is in Luzerne County, Pennsylvania.

-Bridget’s Misfortune Gave Me LifeHer daughter, Catherine Ann Large, married into my family tree there in Luzerne in 1861.
+Bridget’s Misfortune Gave Me LifeHer daughter, Catherine Ann Large, married into my family tree there in Luzerne about 1851.
 Soon she became one of my 2X-great grandmothers.
-Curiously, her sister, Margaret Large, also married into my family tree.
-She, too, became one of my 2X-great grandmothers.
+Curiously, her sister, Margaret Large, also married into my family tree, about 1861.
+She, also, became one of my 2X-great grandmothers.
+While we’re add it, let’s add an extra touch of surprise.
+The two girls were twins!

 What are the odds?
 The point is this: Bridget’s hardship and suffering are the reason I am alive today.
 Yes, misfortune gave me life.
 Should I be grateful to the “Honourable Sir Wandesforde,” or dislike him?
 Or should I take pleasure in or feel a loathing for potatoes?